Your Low-Stress Guide to Finding a Good Health Care Provider

 It’s not unusual to feel awkward, uncomfortable, or even ashamed when you’re going to meet with a healthcare provider.
 Most of us have had an experience of being judged, humiliated, or just not believed by people when we’ve been honest about our drug or alcohol use, sexual activity, diet, level of physical activity, or physical symptoms.
 There can be very real stigma associated with these topics, so it’s important to find healthcare providers who don’t cause you unnecessary stress when discussing them.

 This often starts with finding a provider who you feel safe speaking to.
-This applies to any healthcare provider that you’re working with, including your primary care provider, therapist, nurse practitioner, dentist, pharmacist, optometrist, or anyone else who is part of managing your health and well-being.
-Looking for a provider is something that a friend or insurance provider can help with if you are feeling overwhelmed.
-Things you might want to look for or ask a prospective provider about include:
+This applies to any health care provider that you’re working with, including your primary care provider, therapist, nurse practitioner, dentist, pharmacist, optometrist, or anyone else who is part of managing your health and well-being.

-• Openness to non-Western medicine or alternative therapies
+• Are you open to non-Western medicine or alternative therapies?

-• People of color on staff or a provider who shares your racial or cultural background
+• Do you have people of color on your staff or a provider who shares my racial or cultural background?

 Once you’ve found a good provider, work with them to make the experience of accessing care less stressful.
 For example, you might try some of the strategies below: